Rtmurase/content-ops-starter/content/pages/aboot.md

           the real deal (but better)!xAvailable in a range of colors and patterns, we make it easy to pick the perfect look for you.

-          Our faux fur is incredibly soft, plush and oh-so inviting.
-It's like the real deal (but better)!x

-          Available in a range of colors and patterns, we make it easy to pick the perfect look for you.

-          Our faux fur is incredibly soft, plush and oh-so inviting.
-It's like the real deal (but better)!x

-          Available in a range of colors and patterns, we make it easy to pick the perfect look for you.

-          Our faux fur is incredibly soft, plush and oh-so inviting.
-It's like the real deal (but better)!x

-          Available in a range of colors and patterns, we make it easy to pick the perfect look for you.

-          Our faux fur is incredibly soft, plush and oh-so inviting.
-It's like the real deal (but better)!x

-          Available in a range of colors and patterns, we make it easy to pick the perfect look for you.

-          Our faux fur is incredibly soft, plush and oh-so inviting.
-It's like the real deal (but better)!x

       - type: FeaturedItem
         title: Chunky Cotton Knit Throw
         subtitle: $117